Water-based paint in all our shops.

 Besides the obvious benefits of creating a cleaner environment and reducing waste, our membership in BC Hydro’s Product Incentive Plan gives us extra motivation to find ways to go green.
 One of the first things we did was to change our fluorescent lighting from older-style T12 to the more efficient new T8 and T5 lights, which use electronic ballast resistors instead of magnetic ones.
 At 320 watts per six-tube fixture, for example, the new T5 lights use 20% less energy than the standard 400-watt metal halide fixtures they replace, while providing better light output.

-At our Calgary NW shop, we have gone even further by installing ultra-efficient new LED lighting in our awnings – resulting in a spectacular energy savings of up to 90%, and with no loss of luminance in colder temperatures as is often the case with fluorescents.
+At several of our shops, we have gone even further by installing ultra-efficient new LED lighting in our awnings – resulting in a spectacular energy savings of up to 90%, and with no loss of luminance in colder temperatures as is often the case with fluorescents.
 There is little doubt that as prices drop and the variety of product offerings increases, LEDs will one day be lighting most of our shops inside and out.

 Most of our shops also now use infrared tube heaters instead of the usual (and less efficient) suspended forced air furnaces.
 These new units radiate the heat down to the work areas instead of raising it to the high ceilings where it would go to waste.